One Billion Rising: Founding

-The campaign was initiated by playwright and activist Eve Ensler (known for her play The Vagina Monologues), and her organization V-Day.
+V, known for her play The Vagina Monologues and the organization V-Day, began the campaign in 2012.
 It was partly inspired by Missouri congressman Todd Akin's "legitimate rape" and pregnancy comments.
 Shocked by Akin's remarks, Ensler wrote an open letter in response.

 History

 2013

-On February 14 2013, the One Billion Rising campaign culminated in the biggest mass global action to end violence against women ever with tens of thousands of events held.
-Singer/songwriter Tena Clark produced a music video entitled "Break the Chain", to accompany the campaign.
+On February 14, 2013, the One Billion Rising campaign culminated in what the organization called the "biggest mass action to end violence against women," with activists in 207 countries taking part.
+Singer/songwriter Tena Clark produced a music video entitled "Break the Chain" to accompany the campaign.

-By September 20, 2012, people from 160 countries had signed up to take part in the campaign.

-Around 5,000 organizations had joined the campaign, which has also been aided or endorsed by religious ministers, movement builders, actors Rosario Dawson, Robert Redford, and Stella Creasy, British Labour Co-operative politician.
+Around 5,000 organizations had joined the campaign, which has also been aided or endorsed by celebrities such as Rosario Dawson and Robert Redford.

-In a video message dedicated to Jyoti Singh, the Indian student who died in December after she was gang-raped by six men on a Delhi bus, Anoushka Shankar disclosed she had been abused by a trusted friend of her parents over several years when she was a child.
-In her message she said she did not believe she will ever recover from the abuse she had suffered: "...as a woman I find I'm frequently living in fear, afraid to walk along at night, afraid to answer a man who asks for the time, afraid I'm going to be judged or treated in ways based on the way I might choose to dress or the make up I might choose to wear, and you know, enough is enough.
-I'm rising for women like Jyoti, for women like her, with the amazing women of my country I'm rising for the child in me who I don't think will ever fully recover from what happened to her."
+In a video message dedicated to Jyoti Singh, the Indian student who died after being gang-raped by six men on a Delhi bus, Anoushka Shankar disclosed she had been abused by a trusted friend of her parents when she was a child.
+In her message, she stated: "I'm rising for women like Jyoti, for women like her.
+With the amazing women of my country, I'm rising for the child in me, who I don't think will ever fully recover from what happened to her."

 2013

 2013, Farragut Square, Washington, D.C.

-On February 14, 2013, the rally was held in more than 190 countries.
-The one-day event was held after a call for one billion women around the world to join to dance in a show of collective strength.
+On February 14, 2013, the rally was held in more than 190 countries after a call for one billion women to dance in a show of collective strength.
 The event was held on the 15th anniversary of the V-Day movement.
-The word "billion" refers the statistic that one in three women will be raped or beaten in their lifetime, or about one billion.

 2014

-Known as One Billion Rising for Justice, the event was held in February 2014.
-Bollywood Superstar Aamir Khan, who had earlier voiced such issues through his debut TV Show Satyamev Jayate, lent his support to One Billion Rising Campaign in New Delhi.
-In Los Angeles, a number of events were held in protest of violence against women soldiers and prisoners.
-A number of celebrities participated, including Jane Fonda, Anne Hathaway, Marisa Tomei, and Dylan McDermott.
+In February 2014, Bollywood actor and filmmaker Aamir Khan, who had earlier voiced such issues through his debut TV show Satyamev Jayate, lent his support to One Billion Rising in New Delhi.
+In Los Angeles, a number of events were held to protest violence against women soldiers and prisoners.
+Celebrity participants included Jane Fonda, Anne Hathaway, Marisa Tomei, and Dylan McDermott.